 Ultimately, the terms of your contract determine your contractual rights during the internal investigation.
 Your employer has to comply with these rights and obligations.
 If your employer violates them, you may have legal recourse.

-For example, your employer cannot take a negative employment action against you through an internal investigation because you:
+For example, your employer cannot take an adverse employment action against you through an internal investigation because you:

 - filed a discrimination claim or a harassment complaint,